India Foundation for the Arts in collaboration with the Assam State Museum, Guwahati offered Two Museum Fellowships

 At Bimba The Art Ashram on an over 100 year old space on 42 Ratna Vilas road, Basavanagudi.

-India Foundation for the Arts (IFA) is inviting proposals under its Arts Practice programme for the year 2016-2017.
+India Foundation for the Arts (IFA) - proposals under its Arts Practice programme for the year 2016-2017.

 The Arts Practice programme supports critical practice in the arts.
 It encourages practitioners working across artistic disciplines to question existing notions through their practice.
 The programme seeks to establish a culture where arts practice is constantly being shaped and articulated through experimentation, critique and dialogue.